richardvenneman/appsignal-docs/source/support/debugging.html.md

 ### Log location

-There are two methods of saving logs from the AppSignal gem.
+There are two methods of saving logs from the AppSignal library.
 By writing the logs to a log-file and by printing the logs in the process' STDOUT.
 See the [`log` configuration](/ruby/configuration/options.html#code-appsignal_log-code-code-log-code) for more information.

-Log written to a log file are not written to your application's log files, but have their own `appsignal.log` file.
+Logs written to a log file are not written to your application's log files, but have their own `appsignal.log` file.
 Depending on the permissions of a host the agent will write the logs to a different location.

-It will first try to create a log file in an application's root directory.
-For Rails applications it will create a log file in the `log/` directory instead.
+The Ruby gem will first try to create a log file in an application's directory.
+For Ruby on Rails applications it will create a log file in the `log/` directory instead.
 If it has no luck creating a log file it will fall back on the system's `/tmp` directory.
 This is also where other AppSignal agent files are saved.

+The Elixir package will write the log files to the `/tmp/appsignal.log` log-file.

 If it completely fails to find a writable location to save its logs to, it will output them in the STDOUT of the parent application's process.
-This can also be configured.
+This can also be configured with the `:log` option.
 On the [Heroku](http://heroku.com/) hosting platform the agent will log to STDOUT automatically.

 To let AppSignal tell you where it will write its logs to, see the output of the [diagnose](#diagnose) command.